-The school operates as two PRU's and a Special School and pupils are allocated provision according to individual need and as outlined in their Education and Health Care Plan (EHCP).
+The school operates as a KS2-4 PRU, a Special School and a hospital medical provision with allocated SEND places.
+Pupils are allocated provision according to individual need and as outlined in their Education and Health Care Plan (EHCP).
 For some young people we provide a pathway between placements but for others we identify and provide the right support required for pupils to make a supported and successful transition into a new school.